tttppp/ragl/rules.md

 1.3.2 In the event of tied points at the end of the season, the players will be ranked against each other based on:
 * Result of the players' current season matchup
 * Total number of strikes accumulated by players (less strikes is better)
-* Best-of-3 rematch (if necessary to determine prizes or playoff spots)
+* Best-of-3 rematch (if necessary to determine playoff spots)

-1.3.3 In the event of tied points for the first place in Minions group(s) at the end of the season, the players will be ranked against each other based on a Best-of-3 rematch, skipping all other tiebreakers.
+1.3.3 In the event of a tie for first place in any group at the end of the season, the players will be ranked against each other based on a Best-of-5 rematch, skipping all other tiebreakers.

 1.3.4 Strikes can be given for a number of different reasons, including failure to report a match, cheating, etc. Each strike is marked in Scoreboards.